PrestaShop/prestashop.github.io/news/_posts/releases/2015-06-22-prestashop-1-6-1-0-performances.md

 ### Faster multi-threaded performances

-Beside the huge work on the query performances, we have worked a lot on the SQL queries to make sure to efficiently use the MySQL query cache, and we fixed a few nasty issues in the PrestaShop cache.
-Actually most of the time, the use of the PrestaShop cache was decreasing the performance.
-This is not the case anymore!
+Beside the huge work on the query performances, we have worked a lot on the SQL queries to make sure the MySQL query cache is used efficiently.
+We also fixed a few nasty issues in the PrestaShop cache.
+Actually, most of the time the use of the PrestaShop cache was decreasing the performance.
+This is no longer the case!

 ### Specific optimizations for multi-front / cloud environment